fisher-alice/johnny-five-wiki/Led.md

 ```js
 var digital = new five.Led(13);
 ```
-For Leds that have on/off states, as well as inverval or color related state (Pulse, Brightness, RGB, etc), use a PWM pin (demarcated by either a "~" or "#" next to the pin number on the actual board).
+For Leds that have on/off states, as well as inverval or color related state (Pulse, Brightness, RGB, etc), use a PWM pin (usually demarcated by either a "~" or "#" next to the pin number on the actual board).
 ```js
 // Look for "~", ie. ~11
 var pwm = new five.Led(11);